zhonghan721/tp/docs/DeveloperGuide.md

       Expected: Similar to previous.

    6. Test Case: `delivery delete 2`{.swift}.</br>
-      Expected: No Delivery is deleted, an Error indicating invalid Delivery ID is shown in the feedback message.
+      Expected: No Delivery is deleted.
+An Error indicating invalid Delivery ID is shown in the feedback message.

 ### Help